jsummers/deark/readme.txt

      module such as "copy".
   -l
      Don't extract, but list the files that would be extracted.
-  -extractall
+  -a
      Also extract data that's usually useless.
-In general, this will also suppress the extraction of any files contained inside such data.
+     Note that, as a rule, deark doesn't extract the same data twice.
+This option can cause it to extract a large chunk of data, instead of drilling down into it and extracting smaller chunks of data.
   -o <name>
      Output filenames begin with this string.
 This can include a directory path.
 Default="output".